dhananjaya-poojari/Interview-Preparation/System Design/README.md

 WebSocket is a communication protocol that allows for two-way communication between a client and a server over a single TCP connection.
 This protocol allows for real-time, event-driven communication.You can send messages to a server and receive event-driven responses without having to poll the server for a reply.
 ### Microservice Arhitecture
 ### SQL or No-SQL based on ACID
+### What’s the difference between a load balancer and an API gateway?